LF-digitala-kanaler/fonts/README.md

 This package includes a complete CSS implementation of the font stack which can be imported and configured using CSS custom properties.

-The implementation declares the two variables `--lf-sans-serif-font-family` and `--lf-serif-font-family` which can be used to define the appropriate font family.
+The implementation declares the two custom properties `--lf-sans-serif-font-family` and `--lf-serif-font-family` which can be used to define the appropriate font family.

 ```css
 @import "@lf-digitala-kanaler/fonts";